NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Core/1.3.1/Appointment-StandardPattern/Cancel-Booking.page.md

 <img src="https://raw.githubusercontent.com/NHSDigital/NHSDigital-FHIR-BookingAndReferrals/main/BaRS-Images/SequenceDiagrams/BaRS_Foundation_Cancel.drawio.svg" ></img>

-Once the appointment is cancelled, the Receiver is responsible for managing the pointer in the central Registry, as described {{pagelink:core-StandardPattern-document-reference-1.3.1, text: here}}.
+Once the appointment is cancelled, the Receiver is responsible for managing the pointer in the central Registry, as described in {{pagelink:core-StandardPattern-document-reference-1.3.1, text: Document Reference Standard Pattern}}.